gregsdennis/Manatee.Json/README.md

 @Kimtho for finding and fixing some backwards logic in the JSON Patch `replace` verb.

+@desmondgc (Desmond Cox) for improving the validation within schemas for `date-time` formatted strings.

 ### The Project

 This code uses C# 7 features, so a compiler/IDE that supports these features is required.